Green Party of Ohio: History

+Having won Minor Political Party status in Ohio through a lawsuit, the Green Party of Ohio ran its first candidates with Green Party affiliation on its ballots.
+In Cuyahoga County, David Ellison and Alan Crossman ran in the 2010 elections for County Executive and County Council.

 In 2014, the party retained its place as a ballot-qualified party thanks to Anita Rios's campaign for Governor.

 In April 2016, Cleveland City Councilman Brian Cummins switched from the Green Party to the Democratic Party.

 The party helped its presidential candidate Dr. Jill Stein fundraise for recounts in three states.

 In June 2021, the Ohio Green Party announced the revival of their Youth caucus, the Young Eco-Socialists.
 A month later, they began reviving more state-wide caucuses.
 In July 2021, the Labor Caucus of the Ohio Green Party was formed, the first of its kind for a state party in the Green Party of the United States, focuses solely on labor organizing and supporting the labor movement.
 Since July 2021, the Black Caucus, Women's Caucus, Energy (Anti-Nuclear) Caucus, and Lavender (LGBTQIA) Caucus have been launched.

 During the 2021 local elections, the Ohio Green Party ran K.A.
 Heard Jr. and Logan Simmering for City Council in Cincinnati.
 They also ran James Kushlan for Toledo City Council at-large.

+In May 2023, Wood County Green Party co-chair Joseph DeMare declared his candidacy for Bowling Green mayor.
+He finished second of three with 26.32% of the vote.